If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Instructions

-Fill the basin or sink with warm water, around 85 degrees Fahrenheit.
-Add a small amount of hand wash detergent — about one teaspoon per gallon.
-Swirl the water around to evenly distribute the detergent.
+Fill your basin with lukewarm water.
+Aim for around 85 degrees Fahrenheit.
+Add a small squirt of hand wash detergent.
+One teaspoon per gallon is usually enough.
+Swirl the water with your hand to mix the soap.

 4. Remove Excess Water